Quebec Immigrant Investor Program

 Furthermore, any French speaking applicants are given priority processing.
 With these added benefits available to French speaking people, the QIIP makes it one of the top investment immigrations programs in the world.

-Why Obtain Assistance from Canada Investor Immigration?
+Why Obtain Assistance from Davies Immigration Law?

 With other foreign consultants and services, they typically offer a wide range of citizen investment services for multiple countries around the world, not just Canada.
 As a result, they frequently outsource the actual legal work required to an outside contracted attorney.
 The contracted attorney they use may not even be located in the province or country you want to invest in through an investment visa program.